Qyuzet/js-circular-progress-bar/README.md

 ## Overview

 This repository contains a circular progress bar built with HTML, CSS, and JavaScript.
-The progress bar visually represents the progress of a task with a smooth animation effect.
+The progress bar visually represents the progress of a task with a smooth animation effect...
 [TRY NOW!](https://qyuzet.github.io/js-circular-progress-bar/)